ayyanababu/NewFloatsMapLocation/README.md

 Swift 2.2
 Xcode 7.3

+If Using simulator , please select in simulator Menu Debug-> Location -> any location to start

 a.
 Used MVC Pattern.
 b.
 Visited Locations will be saved to DB based on TimeStamp
 c.
 So LastVisited will be viewed first in List.